Henry Ireton: Memorials

 A blue plaque was affixed to Ireton's birthplace at Church Lane in Attenborough, on 22 June 2011, by the Beeston and District Local History Society with the following text:

 "General Henry Ireton lawyer, confederate and son-in-law of Oliver Cromwell born here 1611 died Limerick 1651".

 The town of Ireton, Iowa, United States was named after Henry Ireton.

 Ireton Avenue in Beeston near to Attenborough is named after General Ireton.
-Ireton Road in Market Harborough was also named after Henry Ireton, whilst Ireton Way is now a very straight part of the A142 between Ely and Chatteris, built by Ireton when he was commanding East Anglian forces as a causeway across the flooded Fens around the River Ouse to rush troops and supplies over when resisting Royalist attack from Lincolnshire and the Midlands.
+Ireton Road in Market Harborough was also named after Henry Ireton, while Ireton's Way is now a very straight part of the A142 between Ely and Chatteris, built by Ireton when he was commanding East Anglian forces as a causeway across the flooded Fens around the River Ouse to rush troops and supplies over when resisting Royalist attack from Lincolnshire and the Midlands.

 Ireton Street in Walton, Liverpool sits off County Road (A59) in between (William) Lenthall Street and (John) Hampden Street.

 There is an Ireton Street in Belfast, Northern Ireland, which runs parallel to a Cromwell Road.
 Also, an Ireton Road is in Colchester.
 This adjoins Honywood Road, named after Sir Thomas Honywood, who led the Essex forces at the Siege of Colchester under the command of Thomas Fairfax.

 An Ireton Avenue exists in Walton-on-Thames as well as 'Ireton's House' on the high street.
 'Ireton's House' was gifted to Henry Ireton by Oliver Cromwell after the marriage to Bridget Cromwell.

 His portrait continues to hang in the dining hall of Trinity College, Oxford.

 Fictional portrayals

-In the 1970 film Cromwell, Michael Jayston plays Ireton as a subtle but well-meaning manipulator who hates Charles I and pushes Cromwell into actions, which Cromwell at first considers neither desirable nor possible, but then pursues all the way.
-This version of Ireton is ready to denounce the King and plunge England into civil war before Cromwell becomes convinced that this is a necessary step.
+In the 1970 film Cromwell, Michael Jayston plays Ireton as a subtle but well-meaning manipulator who hates Charles I and pushes Cromwell into actions which Cromwell at first considers neither desirable nor possible, but then pursues all the way.
+This version of Ireton is ready to denounce the King and plunge England to the into civil war before Cromwell becomes convinced that this is a necessary step.
 In the film, Cromwell and he are also among the five members whom Charles I attempts to arrest on the eve of the war (when in fact they were not), and after the King is executed, is upbraided by Cromwell as being too ambitious.
-No mention is made in the film of Ireton marrying Cromwell's daughter.
+The film makes no mention of Ireton's marriage to Cromwell's daughter, Bridget.

 Ireton is portrayed as a minor character in Rosemary Sutcliff's 1953 historical fiction novel Simon.

-Ireton is the main character in John Attenborough's 1987 historical fiction novel Destiny Our Choice, which gives a generally positive view of Ireton, claiming that he was influential in saving the life of Hugh O'Neill after the Siege of Limerick in 1650–51.
+Ireton is the main character in John Attenborough's 1987 historical novel Destiny Our Choice, which gives a generally positive view of Ireton, claiming that he was influential in saving the life of Hugh O'Neill after the Siege of Limerick in 1650–51.